Add-in board market up in Q4, Nvidia gains market share

 The change from quarter to quarter was slightly less than last year.
 Quarter-to-quarter percentage changes are shown in Table 1.

-There are more than 51 companies selling privately branded AIBs worldwide, about a dozen PC suppliers that offer AIBs as part of a system, and/or as an option, and some that offer AIBs as separate aftermarket products.
+In addition to privately branded AIBs offered worldwide, about a dozen PC suppliers offer AIBs as part of a system, and/or as an option, and some that offer AIBs as separate aftermarket products.

 We have been tracking AIB shipments quarterly since 1987—the volume of those boards peaked in 1999, reaching 114 million units.